-Discovering Carmel Certificate is:
+The Discovering Carmel Certificate is:

-The Discovering Carmel Certificate programme is a level 5 undergraduate programme offering a foundation in various aspects of Carmelite Studies and is a wonderful introduction to the Carmelite spirituality, heritage and culture.
+The Discovering Carmel Certificate is a level 5 undergraduate course offering a foundation in various aspects of Carmelite Studies and is a wonderful introduction to the Carmelite spirituality, heritage and culture.

-The Discovering Carmel Certificate programme is designed for individuals:
+This short course is designed for individuals:

 - who wish to study the Carmelite tradition for the first time or